TritonDataCenter/node-manta/docs/man/mjob.md

 `-b, --batch size`
   When adding inputs, add them in batches of size.

+`--close`
+  End the input stream once the job is created.

 `--count num_reducers`
   Use num_reducers in the reduce phase.